-To help you better understand what the certification is and how does its presence affects your streaming quality, here’s everything that you need to know about the Widevine certification.
+To help you better understand what the certification is and how does its presence affects your streaming quality, here’s everything you need to know about the Widevine certification.

 What is Widevine and how does it work?

 Widevine is free to use by the content providers and does not require any fee for license generation and device registration.
 Instead, all that smartphone manufacturers need to do is clear a certification process, which includes different legal agreements, software implementation, and a few other measures.
-Since this process can take a lot of time, a lot of the chipsets for Android smartphones come equipped with necessary technologies that make the process streamlined.
+Since this process can take a lot of time, a lot of the chipsets for Android smartphones come equipped with the necessary technologies that make the process streamlined.
 Additionally, if the certification is not done before the release of a device, the same can be implemented at a later time using software updates.

 What are the different Widevine certifications?